 He is likely to come up during the elections

+As 2019 approaches, the different ways Harper should have a looming presence will be interesting.
+Scheer’s campaign will surely be his best possible rendition of one Harper would have run, albeit lacking the same discipline that made Harper successful for so many years.
 On the other hand, it will be hard not to watch with the expectation that Trudeau will use Harper as an antagonistic character, loosely dropping his name in a debate to avoid responsibility for his own policies.
 It may help him stumble his way through Question Period, but it will showcase a brazen lack of character on that debate stage, and Canadians shall respond accordingly.